-As a new provider our focus for 19/20 has been the achievement of our Access milestones as outlined in the UCP Access and Participation Plan.
-This is addressed in each subsequent section.
-It should be noted that the only data available on the OfS dashboard for UCP related to national indicators.
+As a new provider our focus for 20/21 has been the achievement of our Access milestones as outlined in the UCP Access and Participation Plan.
+Following the introduction of the OfS's four priorities in 2022, UCP has ensured that these will also be an area of ongoing focus and review.
+This is addressed in each subsequent section and articulated in the introduction.
+It should be noted that the only data available on the OfS dashboard for UCP Peterborough related to national indicators.
+However, previous data for Stamford College is available from the OfS dashboard and has been used as apposite.
 Due to small cohort sizes UCP also had a number of areas where data was not available or statistically significant.

-As identified by (Stevenson, O'Mahony, Khan, Ghaffar, & Steill, 2019) data collection is key and UCP is acutely aware of the role data collection and analysis has on the development of coherent strategies and decision making.
-We are dedicated to improving ours and we are currently reviewing data collection and amending processes accordingly to include disaggregated information and to ensure a combined dataset for both Peterborough and Stamford campuses.
-We are committed to having this in place from enrolment in 20/21 to progression for 22/23.
-We recognise these improvements will provide managers, academic staff and support staff with the ability to identify underrepresented students and more accurately track the impact of methodologies and adjust strategies
+As identified by (Stevenson, O'Mahony, Khan, Ghaffar, & Steill, 2019)4 data collection is key and UCP is acutely aware of the role data collection and analysis has on the development of coherent strategies and decision making.
+We are dedicated to continually improving our data collection through the review and amendment of current processes.
+This includes disaggregating characteristics and combining datasets for Peterborough and Stamford campuses.
+We achieved this for our 20/21 enrolments and are committed to having this in place for progression by 22/23.
+We recognise these improvements provide managers, academic staff and support staff with the ability to identify underrepresented students and more accurately review the impact of methodologies and adjust strategies accordingly.

-UCP Peterborough's franchise and validating partner (Anglia Ruskin University) has provided high level continuation and progression data which has not allowed the intersectional analysis required.
+UCP Peterborough's franchise and validating partner (Anglia Ruskin University) has provided high level continuation and progression data which has not allowed intersectional analysis.
 Although the UCP Stamford data is more granular due to the availability of the APP Dataset, we have identified that similarities in targets indicate that these can be aligned.
-In response to this our approach has been to ensure our milestones allow achievement of national indicators while also placing this in the context of Peterborough and Stamford due to our aligned education profile, school performance, deprivation index and employment.
-As a provider we are committed to ensuring our data reporting allows us to satisfy the expectations outlined within Regulatory Notices 1 and 6 however this data will not be available until 20/21 for non-continuation.
+In response to this our approach has been to ensure our milestones allow achievement of national indicators and are cognisant of the context of Peterborough and Stamford campus.
+This is predicated on our aligned demographic profile, school performance, deprivation index and employment.

+As previously indicated, we are committed to ensuring our data reporting allows us to satisfy the expectations outlined within Regulatory Notices 1 and 6, however, this data will not be available until 20/21 for non-continuation for combined UCP data.
 Attainment at Level 4 and for one top-up programme at Level 6 can be reported in 20/21.
 Overall combined attainment on completion of their intended programme of study or progression cannot be reported until the 1st cohort graduates in July 2023.
-Due to data limitations and the registration date of UCP as a new provider Success and Progression commentary and analysis is presented in 5 ways:
+Due to data limitations and the registration date of UCP as a new provider, Success and Progression commentary and analysis is presented in 5 ways: